sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 To completely monitor Sensu (a Sensu backend with internal etcd and an agent), you will need at least one other independent Sensu instance.
 The second Sensu instance will ensure that you are notified when the primary is down and vice versa.

-This guide requires Sensu plugins.
+This guide requires Sensu plugins using assets.
 For more information about using Sensu plugins, see [Install plugins with assets][10].

 _**NOTE**: This guide describes approaches for monitoring a single backend.
 The strategies in this guide are also useful for monitoring individual members of a backend cluster._